Unboxed-Software/solana-course/content/token-program.md

 ### 6. Transfer Tokens

-Next, lets transfer some of the tokens we just minted using the `spl-token` library's `transfer` function.
+Next, let's transfer some of the tokens we just minted using the `spl-token` library's `transfer` function.

 ```tsx
 async function transferTokens(